BeaverUI/ESPNodes/README.md

 * Automatic parsing of node data
 * Configurable frienly name for every sensor
 * Node sensors definaeable as read-only (r), read-write (w), and config (c)
+* Logging with advanced plotting using Plotly
+* Timers with advanced timing possibilities (e.g. sunset, sunrise, and complex date strings)
 * Responsive design that is both mobile and computer friendly, using Bootswatch template (http://www.bootswatch.com)